vespa-engine/blog/_posts/2021-02-08-the-great-search-engine-debate-elasticsearch-solr-or-vespa.md

 **Which engine would you use for real-time systems with emphasis on queries latency?**

-The Vespa Team has helped implementation of numerous applications with millisecond latency requirements and update rates in thousands per second per node in Verizon Media.
+The Vespa Team has helped implementation of numerous applications with millisecond latency requirements and update rates in thousands per second per node in Yahoo.
 When the feed operation is ack'ed, the operation is visible.
 There is no index refresh delay or immutable batch indexing as in engines like Solr or Elasticsearch using the batch oriented Lucene library.